You are here

 Any students taking Columbia Business School courses as cross-registrants/non-MBA students are generally not eligible for tutoring — check with OSA or EMBA Student Affairs if you are unsure of your eligibility to receive or offer tutoring.

 Students facing academic issues should meet with a member of the Office of Student Affairs or EMBA Student Affairs if they are in need of additional resources.
-Also, a master list of tutors is posted at the beginning of the semester and is updated with additional names regularly throughout the semester.
+Also, a master list of tutors is posted at the beginning of the semester and is updated regularly throughout the semester.

 In all other courses, students may ask the teaching assistant or professor to recommend others who have taken the course previously and done well.
 Students will then have to ask those recommended if they are interested in tutoring, and make arrangements regarding hours and the fee to be paid.